Coronavirus Mental Health & Well-being Workshop for Young People: Life After Lockdown

-We can reach any part of the UK and work with all types of youth organisation from schools, nurseries and colleges to Pupil Referral Units and Young Offender Institutions.
+We can reach any part of the UK and work with all types of youth organisations from schools, nurseries and colleges to Pupil Referral Units and Young Offender Institutions.

 To find out more or to make a provisional booking, please email us at firstname.lastname@example.org or call our friendly team on 0800 471 4983.

 To support our work in raising awareness we have produced a number of books.

 Topics include RSE, Knife Crime, Gang Prevention, Mental Health & more.